RhysCAllen/MAG-pipeline-public/lab-report-summary.md

 # Summary

 Three technical replicates (years 2010, 2011, 2012) of a peat bog sample were chosen from a previously published study (BJ Woodcroft et al, 2018).
 Illumina HiSeq 2500 libraries (100 bp paired reads, ave insert size ~350 bp) comprising 11.5 GBp of sequence were downloaded.
 After qualtrimming with bbtools, 86% or 24.2 million paired-end reads were retained, including singletons.
 Classification of unassembled reads by sourmash showed 91% unclassified, with 9% including _Acidobacteria_ and _Actinobacteria_, as well as study-specific strains (e.g. "Palsa").
 Co-assembly of the three libraries with metaSPAdes appeared to work well, with K33 co-assembly comprising 1 million contigs with an N50 of 250k bp and an L50 of 322.
 Read alignments to these contigs using BBWrap showed average depth of 1 read, with 10% error.
 Indexed and sorted alignment files were binned and dereplicated, for a consensus dereplicated binning of 4 bins from DAS Tool.
-CheckM showed the highest quality MetaBat2 bin was classified as Actinobacteria, with 58% completeness and 0% contamination.
+CheckM showed the highest quality MetaBat2 bin was classified as _Actinobacteria_, with 58% completeness and 0% contamination.
 Manually refining bins in anvi'o led to minor reduction of contamination for two of four bins, with the highest-quality bin having 97.18% completeness and 1.41% contamination.
-Future work includes using improving binning by single-library assembly with metaSPAdes, instead of co-assembly of these three replicates.
+Future work includes improving binning by single-library assembly instead of co-assembly of these three replicates.
 Additional pipeline development includes troubleshooting the poor quality of MegaHIT co-assembly, and finding up-to-date software to view deBruijn graphs.

 <img src="https://github.com/user-attachments/assets/0fa9ba4b-cd85-4cb1-8a48-df6497206902" align=center width=600 title="Tracking DNA retention">